rqbazan/ravn-challenge-v2-ricardo-q-bazan/README.md

 ## Considerations

 - The commit history follows [Semantic Versioning](https://semver.org/), enforced by [commitlint](https://github.com/conventional-changelog/commitlint)

 - The [automatic releases](./.github/workflows/release.yml) are made by [Semantic Release](https://github.com/semantic-release/semantic-release)

+## Assumptions

+- On non-mobiles devices the interaction is restricted to the `/` route, but with shallow navigation, which ensure the consistency with mobile.
+So, the location will change to `/people/:personId` but the route is still `/`.

+- On mobiles devices there will be a page navigation from `/` to `/people/:personId` and back.

+- Entering to `/people/:personId` directly, will always render the person information without the people list component.

 ## License